twosavoie/twosavoie.github.io/index.md

+#This is how it begins.
+Coding is often about just getting in there and messing around.
+That's why version control is so awesome.
+An endless series of mulligans. :)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/twosavoie/twosavoie.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.